chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 To create a project, navigate to the Projects list under the **Settings** tab and select **Create Project**.
 You will need to provide a name and can optionally edit the ID.
 You must create a project before you can assign any resources to it.

 #### Assigning Resources to Projects

+Projects can be assigned to Automate created resources on creation or update.

 To assign a team to projects, select a team from the _Teams_ list, then select **Details**.
 Likewise, to assign a token to projects, select a token from the API tokens list, then select **Details**.